After deciding to build a vacation rental website, the first task at hand is choosing your domain name.

 Plus, a short domain will always fit much more neatly onto a business card, and it will be much easier to spell out to someone on the phone.

 In general, using the “.com” extension (in technical terms, this is called a top-level domain) tends to give you the best search engine results for your vacation rental, as it’s used globally and is the most popular generic extension out there.

-However, if it’s likely you’ll only be attracting customers from your home country, you could opt for the country code top-level domain (ccTLD) instead.
+However, if it’s likely you’ll only be attracting guests from your home country, you could opt for the country code top-level domain (ccTLD) instead.